 - 1. Click the Events tab, and then click the DIO button. - 2.
 To configure a digital input: - a.
 Enter a name for the digital input in the Name field. - b.
 Select the appropriate state from the Circuit State drop-down menu.
 The options are: - Normally Open - Normally Closed - c.
 Click Apply to save the settings.
 After the digital input is connected to the camera, you will see the connection status in the Circuit Current State field.
 The status is typically Open or Closed. - 3.
 To configure a digital output: - a.
 Enter a name for Digital Output 1 or Digital Output 2 (if present) in the Name field. - b.
 Select the appropriate state from the Circuit State drop-down menu. - c.
-In the Duration field, enter how long the digital output is active when triggered.
+If you did not select IRCF to Out, in the Duration field, enter how long the digital output is active when triggered.
 You can enter any number between 100 and 86,400,000 milliseconds. - d.
 Click Trigger to manually trigger the digital output from the web interface. - e.
 Click Apply to save the settings.